-How We’re Coming Together as an Industry to Find Talent and Teach Skills
+Coming Together to Find Talent & Teach Skills

 Talent shortage.
 Skills gap.
 While these two phrases may be just buzzwords to some, they combine to pose a very significant threat to the future of the manufacturing industry.
 Consider the statistics: in just three short years, there will be roughly 3.5 million unfilled manufacturing jobs.
 And experts suggest as many as two million of them will remain that way, given today’s workers simply don’t have the skills necessary to do the work.